9dots/9dots.io-pages/OitcWZ5.md

 published: true
 type: lesson
 title: iMovie Editing
-blurb: "Students learn about video editing as they add transitions, titles, and sound effects to an example clip."
+blurb: "Students learn the basics of editing a video clip in iMovie.
+After watching a movie trailer, discuss the importance of movie editing.
+Then, explain to students what parts of a video can be edited using the iMovie applications.
+Students demonstrate learning by following along with the editing instructions handout to edit an example clip."
 org: 9dots
+objective:
-objective: "By the end of the lesson, students will be able to explain what video editing is in their own words, and use iMovie to create a video using clips provided to them."
+  - Explain what video editing is in their own words
+  - Use iMovie to create a video using clips provided to them
 id: "9dots-OitcWZ5"
 attachments:
   - path: "http://uploads.9dots.io/OitiZTX.pdf"